ShmuelRonen/FluxKontextCreator/README.md

 - [Black Forest Labs](https://blackforestlabs.ai/) for the amazing Flux Kontext API
 - [ComfyUI](https://github.com/comfyanonymous/ComfyUI) community for the excellent framework
-- All contributors and users of this project
+- All contributors and users who helped develop the fusion techniques
+- Special thanks to the community for breakthrough fusion discoveries

 ## 📞 Support